Conversations with an Artist: Jeffrey Palladini

 We hope you'll come by and see Jeffrey's work in person and allow yourself to fall into his portrait and "random" paintings and find your own connected interpretation.
 As he explains, "Our identity is made up entirely of bits of past, present, and future, and is never static."

 Come visit or we're happy to connect over email or voice to voice.
+Follow this link to view Jeffrey's works for sale at Poet and/the Bench.

 See you soon,